chnsh/deep-semantic-code-search/README.md

 ### Dataset

 For [1], our dataset is provided within [Joint Training Model](pytorch_model).
 For [2], the full dataset is available on [Google Cloud Platform](http://storage.googleapis.com/deep-code-search-models/).

+For how to access data on GCP, please follow this link https://cloud.google.com/storage/docs/access-public-data

 ### References: